KStateMachine/kstatemachine/docs/index.md

 machine.processEvent(SomethingHappenedEvent)
 ```

-In certain scenarios (maybe like state pattern) it is fine to use events like some kind of _setState() / goToState()_
+In certain scenarios (like a `state pattern` maybe) it is fine to use events like some kind of _setState() / goToState()_
-function but in general it is wrong, as events are not commands.
+functions but in general it is wrong, as events are not commands.

 ## Known issues